 With content marketing becoming increasingly popular among agencies and internal marketing departments, the skill of creating appealing headlines and desirable copy is in demand.
-A blog post could be expertly written with earth-moving, problem-solving content, but if the title fails to communicate a value proposition or urgency, the writing will be obfuscated to the world.
+You can write a blog post with earth-moving, problem-solving content.
+But if the title fails to communicate a value proposition, the world may pass it by.
 Look to the below 10 strategies for writing successful blog titles and watch the web traffic rise.

 Blog Title Strategies